obszczymucha/RollFor/README.md

 # Roll For
-A World of Warcraft Classic addon to automate rolling for items.
+A World of Warcraft Classic addon that automates rolling for items.
+Includes integration with https://softres.it/ using GogoLoot format.